Getting to Finland from the UK

 EasyJet (www.easyjet.com) have flown to Helsinki in the past, but don’t at present.

-As always please check to see what’s included in the quoted price, especially if you need to stick a bag in the hold.
+As always do check to see what’s included in the quoted price, especially if you need to stick a bag in the hold.

 Once you’ve landed in Finland you’ll need to travel on to wherever Korybant is.
 Finland has excellent public transport, the trains are all new and not too expensive, and there’s a big network of coach routes as well.
 What you do next depends on where you’ve landed, and where the boat is:

 Helsinki Vantaa airport is about 30 minutes from the city centre.
-In 2016 they finally opened a Metro extension to the city centre.
+In 2016 they finally opened a train service to the main long-distance station in the city centre.